Relics

 The body, temple of the Spirit

 This veneration rests on what the body of a saint is.
-During his life, it was the temple of the Spirit: “Your body is the temple of the Holy Spirit who is in you.”
-1 Corinthians 6:19 Sanctified by grace, united to Christ, this body is promised to the resurrection.
-The Church does not treat it as an ordinary corpse: it honours it as what carried a friend of God, and awaits its glory on the last day.
+During his life, it was the temple of the Spirit. “your members are the temple of the Holy Ghost, who is in you.”
+1 Corinthians 6:19 This body bore grace and was its instrument: by it the saint prayed, served and helped the poor, and the martyr gave his witness even to blood. “your members as instruments of justice unto God.”
+Romans 6:13 Sanctified by grace and united to Christ, this body is promised to the resurrection: “Who will reform the body of our lowness, made like to the body of his glory.”
+Philippians 3:21 The Church honours it as what carried a friend of God, and awaits that it be rendered to it in glory on the last day.

 The three classes of relics

 The Church distinguishes three classes of relics.
 First-class relics are the body of the saint or its fragments; when it is a notable part, such as the head or a limb, they are called insignes.
 Second-class relics are the objects the saint wore or used during his life, his garments or the instruments of his martyrdom.
 Third-class relics are objects, most often a cloth, brought into contact with a first-class relic; Christian antiquity called them brandea.
-All point to the same person, the saint they recall.
+Scripture gives the example of this: the cloths that had touched Paul healed the sick. “there were brought from his body to the sick, handkerchiefs and aprons: and the diseases departed from them.”
+Acts 19:11-12